kyrylo-gr/ffit/docs/about.md

 The basic motivation can be divided into two parts:

 - First, the current process of fitting with `scipy.optimize.curve_fit` is too lengthy and writing-code-consuming, while it should be straightforward.
-- Second, with new technology like JAX, we can accelerate matrix multiplication, thus probably making the entire algorithm faster.
+- Second, with new technology like `JAX` for python; `ocl` or `wgpu` for `rust`, we can accelerate matrix multiplication, thus probably making the entire algorithm faster.

 The first problem can be easily solved with a few hundred lines of code.
 Therefore, this overview will primarily focus on the second problem: How can we speed up the algorithm?

 Spoiler alert: there's a possible potential to speed up the runtime.
 However, due to my time constraints or impossibility, it hasn't been completed yet.